ISOLATION AS CONSOLATION

 Upon his death in 1911, Mahler’s “unfinished” – one of the most powerful works ever written – was left only in a mini-score of sketches with reduced voices.
 Mahler’s struggle in the symphony is the perfect mirror for the billions of people around the world who currently find themselves left alone in isolation during this COVID-19 pandemic.
 Ensemble Mini’s unique approach helps to transport us into a new perspective.
 If there is ever a piece of music for this moment in history, it is Mahler’s 10th.

 Ensemble Mini is a courageous collective of supersonic soloists from German symphony orchestras that repackages super symphonic music for new audiences.
 Often commissioning world premiere arrangements for innovative late-night projects, its mission is to revolutionise the style, sound and setting of classical concerts.
-This began in 2010 with “mini-Mahler” at Philharmonie Berlin, followed by “Strauss 150: New Perspectives” at STATTBAD Berlin, “From Russia with Soul” at Griessmühle Berlin and “Bartók Beyond Borders” at Musikbrauerei Berlin, from where this recording of Mahler’s 10th Symphony is also taken.
+This began in 2010 with “mini-Mahler” at Berlin’s Philharmonie Kammermusiksaal, followed by “Strauss 150: New Perspectives” at STATTBAD Berlin, “From Russia with Soul” at Griessmühle Berlin and “Bartók Beyond Borders” at Musikbrauerei Berlin.

 Artist collaborations have included Regula Mühlemann, Marlis Petersen, Ferhan & Ferzan Önder, Gerhild Romberger, Tanja Tetzlaff, Ruth Ziesak and Elisa Carrillo Cabrera.
-Recent guest performances have included Konzerthaus Berlin (Debussy), Budapest Palace of Arts (Bartók), Auditorio Nacional Madrid, Essener Philharmonie (Mahler), Mozarteum Salzburg (Prokofiev) and Zaryadye Hall Moscow (Shostakovich).
+Recent guest performances have included Konzerthaus Berlin (Debussy), Budapest Palace of Arts (Bartók), Auditorio Nacional Madrid, Essener Philharmonie (Mahler), Rheingau Musik Festival (Bruckner), Mozarteum Salzburg (Prokofiev) and Zaryadye Hall Moscow (Shostakovich).

 Joolz Gale | ARTISTIC DIRECTOR